-A landlord is responsible for providing a habitable rental property for tenants, which includes being free from any environmental hazardous, including toxic mold.
+A landlord is responsible for providing a habitable rental property for tenants, which includes being free from any environmental hazards, including toxic mold.
 Toxic mold can trigger terrible health problems in residents and potentially cost a landlord millions of dollars in lawsuits from affected tenants.
-It’s extremely important that landlords know as much as they can about toxic mold, from spotting it to notifying tenants to what it takes to clean it up.
+It’s extremely important that landlords know as much as they can about toxic mold, from spotting it to notifying tenants about what it takes to clean it up.

 What Is Mold?

 Mold is a fungus that is neither plant nor animal, which grows on food, plants, animals and nearly any surface.
 Mold comes in a range of colors, from black to green to white.
 It can be helpful to humans in creating medicine—think of penicillin, for example.
 Mold also helps decompose dead plants and animals as a key part of any ecosystem.
 It thrives in dark and damp climates and locations.
 However, mold can also pose serious health risks to humans and animals.